 European and International Laser Safety Standard

 This is the fundamental laser safety document* to which all other laser safety documents* refer.
 It defines Maximum Permissible Exposures (MPEs), Accessible Emission limits (AELs), laser classes and measurement conditions, labelling, engineering controls etc. The manufacturer’s section is mandatory for all laser products sold in Europe.
-The user’s guide is advisory.

 The issue of Laser Notice 50 (see below) by the FDA increases the importance and use of this standard and effectively makes it the worldwide laser safety standard.